embedded-kiddie/Arduino-UNO-R4/non_preemptive_multitasking/README.md

 This program checks the effect on the periodicity of each task depending on the location where the base time is measured by millis().

-## Code similar to "Blink without delay" that launches three tasks
+## Sketch similar to "Blink without delay" that launches three tasks

 ```c++
 #define INTERVAL1 110 // [msec]